By: Andrew J. Willms, CWM, JD, LLM

 Over the last ten years, the S&P has generated an annual total return of 16%.
 U.S. growth stocks have done even better, generating a 19% annualized return.
 By comparison, the bond market’s total return of just under 3% over the last 10 years looks downright dismal.

 There is no denying the stock market ended 2021 with a good deal of positive momentum, and there is an extensive body of research that supports the notion that momentum has a strong influence on near-term future performance.
 That said, it’s important to remember the often repeated caveat that “past performance may not be indicative of future results”.

 No one has a crystal ball, but I am of the opinion that there is a significant risk of a material stock market pullback and rising interest rates in 2022.
 The reasons include:

-High Valuations.
-The exceptionally high stock prices relative to earnings and other fundamentals suggest that it would not take much for the equities market to reverse course.
+- High Valuations.
+The exceptionally high stock prices relative to earnings and other fundamentals suggests that it would not take much for the equities market to reverse course.

 Please note that the foregoing concerns do not necessarily equate to a prediction on my part that an extended bear market will take hold in 2022.
 But I do think investors who disregard the risks associated with elevated stock prices and increased inflationary pressures do so at considerable peril.

 As far as the bond market is concerned, I think the odds favor interest rates rising, bringing the decades-old bond market rally to an end.
 More specifically, I expect the 10-year Treasury yield to rise above 2.0% by the end of 2022, and would not be surprised if rates rose considerably higher from there.

 It is also important to note that interest rates have a history of doing the unexpected.
 And so, I disagree with those who have recommended abandoning bonds as a buffer to the stock market’s volatility.
 Rather, I feel it is wiser to maintain an allocation (perhaps reduced) to bonds, while emphasizing the short end of the yield curve for now.